We’re a business on a mission.

 Powered by Seccl, they can improve their service, boost their efficiency and become more valuable — by operating their own platform.

 We recently became part of the Octopus Group, an innovative group of companies that’s on a mission to breathe new life into financial services and energy.

-Founded in 2000, Octopus now manages more than £10bn, with more than a million customers across all group companies.
+Founded in 2000, Octopus now manages more than £10bn, with more than two million customers across all group companies.

 Our unique approach